Gender Minorities Aotearoa Needs Your Support!

 Ask for recommendations from other trans and intersex people in your networks and local support groups.

-Note: we only accept these recommendations from sex and gender minority people rather than providers themselves.
-If you are a fantastic provider, please ask a trans, takataapui, or intersex person to recommend you.
+Note: at the moment we only accept these recommendations from sex and gender minority people rather than providers themselves.
+However, if you are a fantastic provider or want to find information to better support your trans patients, please get in touch.

 Surgery related information